dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 Thus, unsurprisingly, the order of reads and writes to these locations matters very much.
 (One way to see: take any signal or whatsapp message chain between two people that are dating and see how many breakups you could have caused by re-ordering just one or two messages.)

-Thus, this hardware is both a strict observer and a mutator of these special locations.
+Thus, device hardware is both a strict observer and a mutator of these special locations.
 Unfortunately, `gcc` has no idea these locations are magic and falsely assumes:

-  1. The only way to change the value of a location is a store within a program.
+  1. The only way to change the value of a storage location is mutation within the program source (e.g., an assignment).

-     The compiler does not realize that that there is an external device that can spontaneously change the value without any visible prodding.
+     The compiler does not realize that that there is an external device that can spontaneously change the value without any corresponding source code.

      A cliched example of how this breaks, consider some typical code that waits until a status field says a hardware FIFO is not full: